-Overuse is the leading risk for injury in the young athlete.
-Approximately 30-45 millions 6-18 year olds participate in sports and account for close to 50% of all pediatric sports medicine cases.
+Overuse is the leading risk of injury in young athletes.
+Approximately 30-45 million 6-18-year-olds participate in sports and account for close to 50% of all pediatric sports medicine cases.
 The young athletes are also participating in sports year-round and on multiple teams for the same sport which may lead to burnout syndrome largely attributed to parental pressure on the athlete.

 How much training is too much?

 There is no evidence-based guideline to answering this question, but we know most of the injuries sustained occur during peak times of growth.
 The American Academy of Pediatrics Council on Sports Medicine and Fitness recommends the following:

 Limiting 1 sporting activity to a maximum of 5 days per week

 At least 1 day off from any organized physical activity.

 At least 2 to 3 months off per year from their particular sport during which they can let injuries heal, refresh the mind, and work on strength, conditioning, and proprioception in hopes of reducing injury risk.